FSU poll puts DeSantis 10 points over Crist, Rubio 7 points over Demings - NewsBreak

 TAMPA, Fla.
 (WFLA) — Days away from the November midterm, political polling by Florida State University forecasts Republican wins for both the governor and U.S. Senate races.
 The poll, conducted by the Institute of Politics at FSU and YouGov said “Florida voters appear ready to re-elect Republican incumbents.”

-According to FSU polling data, “if the election were held today, 53% of respondents indicate they would cast their ballot for Governor DeSantis over his challenger, Democratic Congressman and former Governor Charlie Crist, supported by 43% of survey participants.”Here’s how you can find your sample ballot in the November election: Florida
+According to FSU polling data, “if the election were held today, 53% of respondents indicate they would cast their ballot for Governor DeSantis over his challenger, Democratic Congressman and former Governor Charlie Crist, supported by 43% of survey participants.”Hispanic voter gap between Democrat, Republican shrinking as electorate grows

 The edge in the political push was also in favor of Republicans for the senate race.
 FSU reported that “Rubio leads Congresswoman Val Demings by seven percentage points, 51% to 44%.”